Origen-SDK/origen_testers/lib/origen_testers/decompiler/README.md

 end
 ~~~

-#### Parsing
+#### Parsing And Nodes

 After the pattern is split into sections, its passed to the parsers.
 The parsers are
-provided by the platforms, which must provide three class methods which
+provided by the individual platforms, which must provide three class methods to
-will parse the various sections:
+parse the sections:

 ~~~ruby
 # Parse the frontmatter section